mhh0318/OneMoreStep/README.md

 ### SDXL

-The OMS module can be loaded with SDXL base model `stabilityai/stable-diffusion-xl-base-1.0`.
-And all the SDXL based model and its LoRA can **share the same OMS** `h1t/oms_b_openclip_xl`.

-Here is an example for SDXL with LCM-LoRA.
-Firstly import the related packages and choose SDXL based backbone and LoRA:
+The OMS module is seamlessly compatible with the SDXL base model, specifically `stabilityai/stable-diffusion-xl-base-1.0`.
+It offers the distinct advantage of being **universally applicable** across all SDXL-based models and their respective LoRA configurations, exemplified by the shared OMS module `h1t/oms_b_openclip_xl`.

+To illustrate its application with the SDXL model enhanced by LCM-LoRA, one begins by importing the necessary packages.
+Then involves selecting the appropriate SDXL-based backbone along with the LoRA configuration:
 ```python
 import torch
 from diffusers import StableDiffusionXLPipeline, LCMScheduler